Forging fair and sustainable contracts

 The local share of the CPS budget is funded largely through property taxes.
 Residents of the 4th District can expect a dramatic increase in property taxes if the CPS leadership does not seek to maximize operational efficiencies and take advantage of returns to scale.

-We confront a structural budget deficit estimated at nearly $400 million with a backlog of school repairs estimated at $10 billion.
+We confront a structural budget deficit estimated at $505 million.
 On average, CPS schools buildings are more than 80 years old.
-The State of Illinois recommends spending $22,000 per student; at present, CPS spends about $16,000 on each student.
-Nearly a quarter of CPS’ $9 billion annual budget is programmed to finance pensions and debt.
+Nearly a quarter of CPS’ $10 billion annual budget is programmed to finance pensions and debt.

 Tough choices will need to be made.